 So if you bring in an item worth $2,000 in resale value and a pawnbroker offers you a loan worth 25% of that, your loan amount will be $500.

-Here’s where the additional costs come in: The average annual percentage rate (APR), or “financing fee,” for a pawn shop loan is around 200%.
+Here’s where the additional costs come in: The average annual percentage rate (APR), or “financing fee,” for a pawn shop loan is around 200%, according to Sofi.
 Rates and terms vary between pawn shops, but a monthly interest rate can be as high as 20% – 25%.
+It’s important to understand the financial impact of repaying the loan.

 Let’s go back to our $500 loan example.
 If your lender charges you 25% interest, that’s an additional $125 you’ll owe on the loan, for a total of $625.
-Most pawn shop loan terms are 30 – 60 days, and if you can’t repay the loan (plus interest) by the agreed-upon date, your collateral may be as good as gone.
-Some pawnbrokers may allow for a rollover, but that could cost you another financing fee.
+Most pawn shop loan terms are 30 – 60 days, and if you can’t repay the loan (plus interest) by the agreed-upon date, the pawn shop may sell your collateral.
+Some pawnbrokers may allow you to rollover or extend your loan, but that could cost you another financing fee.

 Pros